 Providing healthcare on the street

-Our program provides street-based, low-barrier outreach, engagement and care for unsheltered people experiencing homelessness.
-We aim is to reduce the incidence of harmful events such as fatal overdose and infectious diseases.
+Our program provides street-based outreach, engagement and care for unsheltered people experiencing homelessness.
+We aim to reduce the number of harmful events, such as fatal overdose and infectious diseases, by bringing health services to people who have a hard time accessing healthcare.

 What we do